-Space Ring Could Shade Earth and Stop Global Warming
+Space Ring Could Shade Earth and Stop Global W

 A wild idea to combat global warming suggests creating an artificial ring of small particles or spacecrafts around Earth to shade the tropics and moderate climate extremes.